COBS 4.12B Promotion of non-mass market investments

 1. (1)

-1The second condition applies if a retail client requests to view a financial promotion of a non-mass market investment (including of a security in a closed-ended investment fund applying for, or with, a premium listing and which complies with the requirements of LR 15).
+1The second condition applies if a retail client requests to view a financial promotion of a non-mass market investment (including of a security in a closed-ended investment fund applying for, or with, a listing in the closed-ended investment funds category 4and which complies with the requirements of UKLR 11)4.

 2. (2)